 'Pardon?'
 She placed her drink on the table.

 'You were there, Chloe.
-At least I don't know if you were at the house but you certainly came to the mainland, you travelled by the sprinter and you took the main line to the town.
-You were in the Travellers Arms.
+At least I don't know if you were at the house itself but you certainly came to the mainland, you travelled by sprinter and you took the main line to the town.
+You were booked in at the Travellers Arms.
 You knew I'd booked in there too, just in case it all went wrong.'

-'She didn't say but I felt she was going to the house or close to it.'
+'She didn't say but I felt she was going up to the house.'

 'You do understand how vital that evidence is you've withheld.'

-'I did speak with Melissa once.
-It was on King's Nympton station.
-You'd sent me down there for the insemination, she was there about the Tarka Line and the rolling stock - for her father of course.'
+On King's Nympton station.
+You'd sent me down there for the insemination, she was there about the Tarka Line and stock - for her father of course.'

 'And you recognized her?'